 The Biomedical Sciences program is offered at all three PCOM locations.
 Location-specific details for the fall are as follows:

-PCOM Georgia (Suwanee, GA) - Content will be delivered virtually for fall 2020.
+PCOM Georgia (Suwanee, GA) - Content will be delivered virtually for winter 2020-21.
 COVID status is evolving and dynamic.
 Therefore, the method by which the educational content is delivered will be evaluated prior to each subsequent term.
 Every effort will be made to inform students with sufficient notice prior to the beginning of the term so that students can adjust to the method of delivery.
-Please note that the method of delivery may change from that utilized in the fall term.
 It is likely, however, that virtual/online delivery of material will predominate in the 2020-21 academic year.
 For additional information, contact program director Dr. Lori Redmond.

 PCOM South Georgia (Moultrie, GA) - Since 90 percent of the PCOM South Georgia biomedical sciences curriculum in the first two terms will be delivered within the first year Doctor of Osteopathic Medicine (DO) curriculum, our perspective has been that if possible, following appropriate recommendations, we would be in person if the DO courses are in-person, in whatever form that may take.
 Clearly, that is preferred educationally if possible in a safe manner.
 If the DO curriculum is virtual, then biomedical sciences will be as well.
 Please contact program director Dr. Ed Shaw for additional information.

-Looking beyond the fall term to winter 2020 and spring 2021, we can’t predict the future, but we can say how we plan to adapt to it.
+Looking to winter and spring 2021, we can’t predict the future, but we can say how we plan to adapt to it.
 We are keeping an open mind and will create as many opportunities for in-person and hands-on learning as we can.
 Our goals are to keep all in the PCOM community safe, to maximize educational benefit to our students, to minimize disruptive changes during the term, and to keep you as informed as possible.

 Finally, we want to emphasize that PCOM exists because of you and for you, and we remain devoted to mentoring you.
 We look forward to meeting you and providing whatever guidance and support you may need to complete your studies.
 We will apprise you of any further information when the program commences and as updates are available.